 Thurber House opened its doors to the public in 1984 after extensive renovation to the historic house location in Columbus, Ohio, where Thurber lived with his family while he was a student at The Ohio State University.
 Since then, we have become a gathering place for readers, writers, and Thurber enthusiasts of all ages.

-In this section, you can learn more about who we are and what we do.
-For those of you who live in the Columbus area, check out the Volunteer Opportunities and Internships links to find out how to become involved.
+For those of you who live in the Columbus area, visit our Volunteer Opportunities and Internships information page to find out how to become involved.